CUBRID/cubrid-manual/en/csql.rst

 .. option::  --delimiter=ARG

-    This option should be used together with **-q** and a single character is specified in the argument to separate the column name and value. (include special characters such as \\t and \\n)
+    This option should be used together with **-q** and a single character is specified in the argument to separate the column name and value.
+If multiple characters are specified, the first character is used without displaying an error. (include special characters such as \\t and \\n)

 .. option::  --enclosure=ARG

     This option should be used together with **-q** and a single character is specified in the argument to enclose all values except for numeric types.
+If multiple characters are specified, the first character is used without displaying an error.

 .. _csql-session-commands: